1000 2nd Ave #1600

 - Khoury v.
 Asher, et al., Case No. 13-cv-01367 (W.D.
-Wash, March 11, 2014) (class action lawsuit challenging Department of Homeland Security and Department of Justice’s policy in denying bond hearings to certain class of detinees) For current and important information about this case, please see here.
+Wash, March 11, 2014) (class action lawsuit challenging Department of Homeland Security and Department of Justice’s policy in denying bond hearings to a certain class of detainees) For current and important information about this case, please see here.

-- Ruiz-Diaz v.
-United States, 618 F.3d 1055 (9th Cir.
-2010) (nationwide class action lawsuit challenging United States Citizenship and Immigration Service (“USCIS”) policy of refusing to allow religious workers to file concurrent I-360/I-485 applications)
+- Ruiz-Diaz v. the United States, 618 F.3d 1055 (9th Cir.
+2010) (nationwide class-action lawsuit challenging United States Citizenship and Immigration Service (“USCIS”) policy of refusing to allow religious workers to file concurrent I-360/I-485 applications)

 - Perez-Enriquez v.
 Gonzales, 463 F.3d 1007 (9th Cir.
 2006) (en banc) (individuals who obtained permanent residence under the Special Agricultural Worker (“SAW”) legalization program are eligible for waivers of deportation)

 - Lee v.
 Gonzales, Case No. C04-449 RSL (W.D.
 Wash, Feb.
 16, 2006) (statewide class action requiring USCIS to reopen naturalization applications that were denied for lack of good moral character)